Introduction

 Performance Management in Cleveland Clinic influences the balanced scorecard for the organization in several ways.
 First, each time the performance management systems meet the needs of the clinic.
 The results show in the balanced scorecard.
 This is simple logic.
 The development of the balanced scorecard depends on the work the entire health system is willing to do to ensure that all the sectors of the scorecard receive adequate attention.

 The balanced scorecard for any organization has four parts.
 This is the financial performance, the customers, business processes, and learning and growth.
 The financial performance of the Cleveland Clinic has been remarkable for a long time.
 The company has been posting better financial results every New Year, compared to the previous year.
 Considering the overall difficulties the industry has been going through, this is very commendable.
 Many hospitals and health institutions in America were hit hard by the global financial crisis and the changes in access to healthcare.
-Therefore, the Cleveland Clinic is achieving its financial targets, which is commendable for its long term operations.
+Therefore, the Cleveland Clinic is achieving its financial targets, which is commendable for its long-term operations.

 On customers, the hospital has been receiving positive reviews from many of its clients.
 This is further proved by the rating the hospitals has been getting from various review agencies.
 It shows that the hospital is putting in the efforts needed to with the confidence of all its clients.
 However, a reduction in the number of patients from the local area that the hospital is threatening this successful streak.
 This can mean that a strong competitor has entered the market.
 Also, the hospital’s CEO reported that the number of people in the immediate community is on a decline.
 This will affect the number of patients the hospital treats per day.
 In effect, the market share lot, if it call came from local areas, will diminish in importance.

 The business processes of the hospital also seem adequate for the task because of the long history of innovation at the hospital.
 The hospital has been posting very strong results in the last several years.
 This can only show that its systems are working.
 The hospital is under threat from various quarters to review its systems to address the changes that are coming to the sector.
-These changes include the emerging from demands for a reduction in healthcare costs.
+These changes include the emergence from demands for a reduction in healthcare costs.
 The government and consumer groups are actively seeking a reduction in the costs of healthcare to make it affordable for those who need access.
 Secondly, there is a reduction in the number of inpatients across the country.
 Fewer patients are willing to spend time in hospitals to recuperate, leading to a reduction in the income from hospital beds.
 The third threat that health facilities need to deal with is the reduction in reimbursements from Medicare and Medicaid.
 This will also affect the cash flow of the hospital.
 In essence, the hospital needs to adjust its systems to handle these changes.
 Otherwise, it will be unable to cope with change.

 The third element of the hospital’s balanced scorecard is learning and growth.
 In this area, the hospital is performing very strongly.
-According to the hospitals CEO, the hospital increased the number of publications in its name by 5% in 2012 (Cosgrove 2012).
+According to the hospital’s CEO, the hospital increased the number of publications in its name by 5% in 2012 (Cosgrove 2012).
 The hospital published 1453 journal articles, books, and chapters.
 This shows that the clinic has a strong learning culture and continues to play an important part in both the theoretical and practical application of the practice of medicine.
 The hospital is also increasing its physical presence in the United States and across the world.

 Based on the current level of performance, the hospital’s balanced scorecard is in good condition.
 However, the continuation of this position depends on environmental factors.
 If the hospital wants to remain as a strong player in the health sector, then it needs to work hard towards the development of a strategy that will help it to remain in front of the curve.